 Over the course of 2022, there were no major increases in the percentage ownership of our major shareholders.
-On the other hand, there were decreases in the percentage ownership of Epoch Partner Investments Limited, or Epoch, whose percentage ownership in the Company decreased to 52.7% of our issued and outstanding share capital, or 24,049,707 shares, and Alpha Capital Anstalt, whose percentage ownership in the Company decreased below 5% to 0.789% of our issued and outstanding share capital, or 290,378 shares.
+On the other hand, there were decreases in the percentage ownership of Epoch whose percentage ownership in the Company decreased to 52.7% of our issued and outstanding share capital, or 24,049,707 shares, and Alpha Capital Anstalt, whose percentage ownership in the Company decreased below 5% to 0.789% of our issued and outstanding share capital, or 290,378 shares.

 Over the course of 2021, there were no major increases in the percentage ownership of our major shareholders.
-On the other hand, there were decreases in the percentage ownership of Epoch Partner Investments Limited, or Epoch, whose percentage ownership in the Company decreased to 55.36% of our issued and outstanding share capital, or 19,807,283 shares, and Alpha Capital Anstalt, whose percentage ownership in the Company decreased to 8.42% of our issued and outstanding share capital, or 3,013,482 shares.
+On the other hand, there were decreases in the percentage ownership of Epoch whose percentage ownership in the Company decreased to 55.36% of our issued and outstanding share capital, or 19,807,283 shares, and Alpha Capital Anstalt, whose percentage ownership in the Company decreased to 8.42% of our issued and outstanding share capital, or 3,013,482 shares.